Mexico: The help gone missing

 Just in Mexico City, 5,765 buildings were affected, in addition to the earthquake that struck Oaxaca on the 7th September, 180,731 houses have been damaged: 50,610 completely destroyed, but just 2,642 people have been relocated, leaving a quarter of a million people homeless.

-Private companies and public figures like Carlos Slim, BBVA, Lady Gaga, Google, Facebook, Apple, Samsung and Coca-Cola have donated from $1 to $110 million each, countless other big brands operating in the country have also been making donations directly in the affected areas.
+Private companies and public figures like Carlos Slim, BBVA, Lady Gaga, Google, Facebook, Apple, Samsung and Coca-Cola have donated up to $110 million each, countless other big brands operating in the country have also been making donations directly in the affected areas.

 The government, led by president Nieto, had promised $1.7 million for people who either lost or had their houses damaged.
 Months later, this money is yet to be delivered and almost $57 million in donations have gone missing, with a severe lack of information on how these were going to be deployed.